FilipAxel/building-control/README.md

 ## installation

-Update your environment veriables, There is an example environment file in the server/ Rename the file from .env.example to .env
+Update your environment veriables, There is an example environment file in the server/ and frontend/ Rename the file from .env.example to .env

 this script will cd into the server and frontend to do npm install